sereymonyros/fast-tutorials/lesson-three/README.md

 This folder contains webpack configuration.
 When webpack builds for production scenarios this folder will populate a `/public` directory.
 The `public` directory will contain all build files.

 ### 'root'
-This folder contains production server configuration files in structure compatible with the OS running the application.
+This folder contains production server configuration files in structure compatible with the OS running the application and used by Docker.

 ## Installing application dependencies
-Change directory inside /web-application and install pre-requisites node packages.
+Change directory inside /lesson-three and install pre-requisites node packages.
 ```
-$ cd ./web-application
+$ cd ./lesson-three
 $ npm i
 ```

-## Working without Docker, in local development environment
+## Working in local development environment
 Leverage Webpack capability to build web application and run locally while making web application changes.

-Change directory inside /web-application and install pre-requisites.
+Change directory inside /lesson-three and install pre-requisites.
 ```
-$ cd ./web-application
+$ cd ./lesson-three
 $ npm i
 ```

-Build, and startup webpack server as production or development.
+Build, and startup webpack server as production or development (http://localhost:1500).
 ```
 $ npm run serve-pro
 ```